karlhorky/BlockCursorEverywhere/README.md

 ### With Package Control ###

-If you have the [Package Control][package_control] installed, you can install SublimeBlockCursor from inside Sublime Text itself.
-Open the Command Palette and select "Package Control: Install Package", then search for SublimeBlockCursor and you’re done!
+If you have the [Package Control][package_control] installed, you can install BlockCursorEverywhere from inside Sublime Text itself.
+Open the Command Palette and select "Package Control: Install Package", then search for BlockCursorEverywhere and you’re done!

 ### Without Package Control ###

 Go to your Sublime Text 2 Packages directory:

 	Windows: %USERPROFILE%\AppData\Roaming\Sublime Text 2\Packages\
 	Mac: ~/Library/Application Support/Sublime Text 2/Packages/

 and clone the repository there

-	git clone git://github.com/netpro2k/SublimeBlockCursor
-    git clone git://github.com/ingshtrom/SublimeBlockCursor
+  git clone git://github.com/ingshtrom/BlockCursorEverywhere

 ## Configuration ##